openflighthpc/flight-directory/README.md

 - Create a user for managing IPA

 ```
-useradd -s /opt/directory/cli/bin/sandbox-starter ipaadmin
+useradd -s /opt/directory/cli/bin/sandbox-starter useradmin
-passwd ipaadmin
+passwd useradmin
 ```

 - Grant sudo permissions to the user

 ```
 sudoedit /etc/sudoers
-    ipaadmin ALL=(ALL) NOPASSWD:ALL
+    useradmin ALL=(ALL) NOPASSWD:ALL
 ```